FourierCSP: Differentiable Constraint Satisfaction Problem Solving by Walsh-Fourier Expansion: Theoretical Framework

 \subsection{FourierCSP}

-To address the above limitation, we propose {FourierCSP}, a CLS framework that directly supports finite-domain CSPs without requiring Booleanization.
-We start by applying randomized rounding to the generalized form of WFE in Theorem~\ref{thm:WFE}.
-With the randomized rounding, we can reduce a constraint satisfaction problem to a continuous optimization problem.
-Subsequently, we reveal that the objective function is equivalent to the circuit-output probability of a decision diagram.
-Hence, the computational complexity of objective evaluation, \emph{i.e.}, one of the key bottlenecks for continuous optimizers, scales with the size of the decision diagram.
-Moreover, we derive practical convergence bounds that gradient-based methods can achieve within our framework.
+To address the above limitation, we propose \textsc{FourierCSP}, a CLS framework that directly supports finite-domain CSPs without requiring Booleanization.
+We start by applying randomized rounding to the generalized form of \ac{WFE} in Theorem~\ref{thm:WFE}, which reduces the CSP to a differentiable multilinear function over a product of probability simplices.
+In particular, although stationary points may occur in the interior of the domain, we prove that \emph{every local minimum of the multilinear objective must lie on the boundary} of the simplices, ensuring the solution quality.
+Building on this differentiable formulation, we analyze the behavior of \ac{PGD} and \ac{MD} and derive practical convergence bounds for both methods.
+Based on these theoretical insights, we propose a \ac{HD} that combines \ac{PGD} and \ac{MD}, exploiting their complementary geometries to accelerate convergence.

-\paragraph{Reduction by Randomized Rounding} Theorem~\ref{thm:WFE} illustrates how to expand discrete functions to multilinear polynomials through Walsh-Fourier expansion.
+\paragraph{Reduction by Randomized Rounding} Theorem~\ref{thm:WFE} illustrates how to expand discrete functions to multilinear polynomials through \ac{WFE}.
 The resulting Fourier coefficients $\hat{f}(\alpha)$ provide valuable insights into analyzing the discrete function properties.
 However, the expanded function $f$ remains discrete and non-differentiable given the Fourier Bases in Definition~\ref{def:bases}, limiting its utility for gradient-based optimization.
 To enable continuous optimization, we introduce a randomized rounding $\mathcal{R}$ that relaxes discrete variable assignments into a continuous domain.
 Consider a set of finite domain variables $X=\{x_1,...,x_n\}$.
 The vector probability space of $x_i$ is a simplex denoted by

 The collection of all simplexes forms a continuous search space $\tilde{D}=\left(\tilde{D}_1\times\cdots\times\tilde{D}_n\right)$.

 \begin{definition}[Randomized Rounding] Given a finite domain $D$.
 The randomized rounding function, denoted by $\mathcal{R}:\tilde{D}\to{}D$ is defined by